 What about the advertised pass rates of 90% or even 100% ???

 So how is it that some driving schools are able to advertise 90% or even 100% pass rates?
-I’ll do my best to answer that question diplomatically.
-While it’s obviously true that the quality of the teaching will influence overall pass rates, such rates would appear to be unattainable over the long term given that the majority of candidates are teenagers with only 50 to 100 hours of of driving experience.
+That is a very good question.
+While it’s obviously true that the quality of the teaching will influence overall pass rates, such rates are unsustainable over the long term given that the majority of candidates are teenagers with only 50 to 100 hours of of driving experience.
 If driving schools suggest these types of pass rates, it would be worth asking them to clarify the basis of their statistics – as what they might actually be saying is that most, but definitely not all, of their students attempting the PDA do “eventually” pass.
 This might be on one of many subsequent attempts after failing the first time and might not even be as a student of their driving school, with some learners moving from one driving school to another or attempting the test in a private vehicle.
-For many, the journey is a case of preparing sufficiently well and being able to demonstrate driving to the required standard first time, but for others – and even some of the better learner drivers – the path to passing the PDA can be one that is hampered by minor errors along the way resulting in multiple unsuccessful attempts.
+For many, the journey is a case of preparing sufficiently well and being able to demonstrate driving to the required standard first time, but for many others – and even some of the better learner drivers – the path to passing the PDA can be one that is hampered by minor errors along the way resulting in multiple unsuccessful attempts.
 So don’t just take advertised pass rates at face value – dig a bit deeper.
 If it sounds too good to be true – do your own research!
+It’s your money!